 If you are looking for an authentic nordic meal I strongly recommend the restaurant Futten that serves nordic dishes in a maritime atmosphere.
 And the prices are fair.

-You may start your your hike to Løkken in Blokhus.
+You may start your hiking adventure to Løkken in Blokhus.
 The stage takes approx. 3.5 hours depending on which route you choose.
 Usually, I follow the north-south bound trail 100 in northern direction.

 To turn to the coastline you must leave trail 100 at some point and choose one of the east-west bound trails (30 to 40) that takes you to the beach.
 Then follow the coastline to Løkken.

-Løkken with its beautiful yellow houses attracts many people in the summer time.
+Løkken attracts many people in the summer time who want to go hiking in Denmark or experience other outdoor adventures.
 The village offers lots of opportunities if you want an active outdoor vacation with surfing, bathing, hiking and cycling.
 And if the weather is bad you may enjoy the vivid shopping and café atmosphere in the village.

 From Løkken you continue your hike along the North Sea trail to Lønstrup.
 This is a dramatic stage that lets you experience the gigantic forces of nature.